- What is AYSO anyway?

 Information on player registration locations is found on this website (see

 Registration).
-Families are encouraged to pre-register and
+Families must pre-register and

 print their own registration forms through the national eAYSO website.

-website.
-Open Registration can only be done in person.
+Registration can only be done in person.

 Volunteers (coaches, referees, etc.) have an online early registration option